ChainAgnostic/CAIPs/caip-browser_extension_provider_communication.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the CAIP.-->
-This CAIP establishes a standard way for JSON-RPC providers to communicate with web extensions.
+The proposal aims to standardize how JSON-RPC providers with web extensions communicate, making the process more efficient and secure.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->